Cooked plums smell fantastic! Cake, crumble, compote or jam – plum when heated reveals a fabulous flavor.

 - Few drops of vanilla essence

-+ Dried currants (cherries or cranberry), almond slices, mint leaves and edible flowers for serve.
++ Dried currants (cherries or cranberries), almond slices, mint leaves and edible flowers for serve.

-- Add to glass or mason jar chia seeds, almond milk, syrup, few drops of vanilla essence.
+- Add to glass or mason jar chia seeds, almond milk, syrup, a few drops of vanilla essence.
 Mix together, using a small whisk.
-Let rest covered in the fridge overnight or at least few hours.
+Let rest covered in the fridge at least few hours or overnight.